Software Repositories

 Verification

-Now check that all the repos has been successfully installed and some of them enabled by refreshing the dnf metadata.
+Now check that all the repositories have been successfully installed and some of them enabled by refreshing the dnf metadata:

 su -c 'dnf check-update'

-Thats all, in the next post will see how to enable some of this repos, how temporarilly disable and enable some other for just a single transaction, how to install or upgrade certain packages from an specific repo and many repo administration tasks.
+That’s all.
+In the next post, we will see how to enable some of these repositories, temporarily disable and enable others for single transactions, install or upgrade specific packages from a particular repository, and perform many repository administration tasks.